-Yachatz--Breaking the middle matzah Reader: On Passover, we eat matzah, unleavened bread.
-We are going to break the middle matzah,, wrap the larger piece for the Afikoman, a Greek word meaning "dessert," and hide it.
-(The child or adult who finds the Afikoman returns it later.)
+Reader: On Passover, we eat matzah, unleavened bread.
+We are going to break the middle matzah, wrap the larger piece for the Afikoman, a Greek word meaning "dessert," and set it aside or hide it.
 The smaller piece of the broken matzah is returned to the plate.
 Let's pause for a moment for this ritual.
-You can leave your plates of matzah uncovered.
+We can leave our plates of matzah uncovered.

-Magid - Telling the Story
+Magid - Telling the Story (mall n-gid) --------------------------------- --------

 Reader: We raise our plates of matzah.
-Matzah is both the "bread of suffering" and a reminder that, in their rushing out of Egypt, our ancestors could not wait for their bread to rise. ָהָא לַחְמָא עַנְיָא דִי אֲכָלוּ אַבְהָתָנָא בְּאַרְעָא דְמִצְרָיִם.
+Matzah is both the "bread of suffering" and a reminder that, in their rushing out of Egypt, our ancestors could not wait for their bread to rise.

 Ha LACH-ma ON-ya, dee ach-a-LU, av-ha-ta-NA bar-AH d' Mitz-RAH-yim.

 This is the bread of suffering that our ancestors ate in Egypt.
 Let those who are hungry come and eat and help us tell the Pesach story.
 Now we are here; next year we may be in the Promised Land.
 This year people are enslaved; next year, may they be free.

 (Re-cover the matzot.)

-The Four Questions Reader: Telling the story of Passover is framed as a series of questions and answers.
+The Four Questions (English translation is on the next page)

+Reader: Telling the story of Passover is framed as a series of questions and answers.
 Asking questions is a core tradition in Jewish life.
 When the youngest ask the four questions, it reflects the importance of sharing the Exodus story and purpose of the Seder with the next generation.
 We actually ask one central question, followed by four responses.
 Many additional responses are possible-you may want to discuss those later.
-Feel free to chant along, keeping yourselves muted. מַה־נִּשְׁתַנָּה הַלַּיְלָה הַזָּה מִכָּל־ הַלַּילוֹתִי שָׁבְּכָל־הַלַּילוֹת אֲנוּ אוֹכְלִין חָמַץ וּמַצָּהּ הַלַּילוּת אֲנוּ אוֹכְלִין שָׁאָר וּמַצָּהּ הַלַּילוּת אֲנוּ אוֹכְלִין שָׁאָר שָׁבְּכָל־הַלֵּילוֹת אֵין אֲנוּ מַטְבִּילִין אֶבְּלָל־הַלֵּילוֹת אֵין אֲנוּ מַטְבִּילִין אֶבָּלָוֹ פַּעַם אֶחָת, הַלַּיְלָה הַזֶּה שְׁבָּכָל־הַלֵּילוֹת אֲנוּ אוֹכְלִין בֵּין שָׁבָּין וּבֵין מְסָבִּין, הַלֵּיְלָה הַזֶּה, יוֹשְׁבִין וּבֵין מְסָבִּין, הַלֵּילָה הַזֶּה, כָּלָנוּ מְסָבִין, Mah nishtanah ha-lailah hazeh mikol ha-leilot?
+Feel free to chant along, keeping yourselves muted.

+Readers:

+Mah nishtanah ha-lailah hazeh mikol ha-leilot?

 Shebechol ha-leilot anu ochlin chameitz umatzah-ha-lailah hazeh, kulo matzah.

 Shebechol ha-leilot anu ochlin sh'or y'rakot-ha-lailah hazeh, maror.

 Shebechol ha-leilot ein anu matbilin afilu paam echat-ha-lailah hazeh sh'tei f'amim.

 Shebechol ha-leilot anu ochlin bein yoshvin uvein m'subin-ha-lailah hazeh, kulanu m'subin.
-Reader:

-How is this night different from all other nights?
+What makes this night different from all other nights?
 On all other nights we eat leavened foods and matzah.
 Tonight, we eat only matzah.
-On all other nights we eat all kinds of herbs.
-Tonight, we eat bitter herbs.
-On all other nights we don't dip our vegetables even once.
+On all other nights we eat all kinds of vegetables.
+Tonight, we eat bitter vegetables.
+On all other nights we don't dip our food even once.
 Tonight, we dip twice.
 On all other nights we sit or recline.
 Tonight, we recline.